-Assumption (1) implies that, conditional on past information, the trading probability is constant or, more formally, where \mathcal{I}t is a "trade indicator" taking the value 1 for $y_t > 0$ and 0 else.
-Given that (non-zero) cumulative volume is clearly time-varying and reveals persistent serial dependencies, the assumption of constant no-trade probabilities appears to be rather restrictive.
+Assumption (1) implies that, conditional on past information, the trading probability is constant or, more formally, where $\mathcal{I}t$ is a "trade indicator" taking the value 1 for $y_t > 0$ and 0 else.
+The assumption of constant no-trade probabilities is line with the seminal model of nonsynchronous trading by Lo and MacKinlay (1990) but appears to be rather restrictive, as (non-zero) cumulative volume is clearly time-varying and reveals persistent serial dependencies.
 Moreover, it is at odds with the well-known empirical evidence of autocorrelated trading intensities, see, e.g., Engle and Russell (1998).
-Table 4 shows the results of a simple runs test based on the trade indicator \mathcal{I}t suggesting that the null hypothesis of no serial correlation in no-trade probabilities is clearly rejected.
-Consequently, we propose an augmented version of ZA-MEM accounting also for dynamics in zero occurrences.
+Table 5 shows the results of a simple runs test based on the trade indicator $\mathcal{I}t$ suggesting that the null hypothesis of no serial correlation in no-trade probabilities is clearly rejected.
+To capture this effect, we propose an augmented version of the ZA-MEM accounting also for dynamics in zero occurrences.